jeorb/rust-ui-experiments/README.md

 specification is small so implemenmting a WASM platform for devices without web browsers is an feasable task.

+#### Desired Properties
+- Application can fill the entire viewport or fit a DOM element when in a Web browser
+- Low CPU, GPU, memory, and bandwidth requirements
+- Handle input from keyboard, mouse, touch, pen, game controllers, and TV style remote controls with limited buttons
+- Low latency from input to display update
+- Low latency between internal state update and display update

 ### Opinion: Application Binaries Should be Small